Libraries have always provided resources to access academic research in journals, conference proceedings, books amongst other forms.

 For academic data some discipline-specific systems have been developed; some examples here.

-UEA library liaises with Anna Collins from Research and Enterprise Services, who has specialist experience as Open Access & Research Data Officer.
+UEA library liaises with Anna Collins from the Open Access team in Research and Innovation Services, who has specialist experience as Open Access & Research Data Officer.
 Anna is working with academics, IT, library and research support staff to develop data management policy and procedures which will help to open up data for re-use.

 The Digital Curation Centre provide extensive guidance on the whole process of preserving data.